 The Brøset anger management program (SBM) was developed at the Brøset Centre of Expertise in forensic, security, and prison psychiatry at St. Olav’s Hospital.
 There are a total of 450 anger management therapists nationally (2018).

 Therapists using this method often work in mental health, at family welfare offices or in the Child Welfare Service.
 The staff have a duty of confidentiality, which means that they can only disclose your personal information to third parties with your consent, or if there is an immediate risk of someone being harmed.
 An interpreter can be provided when necessary.
-You can find an overview of approved treatment centres here.

 You can contact your GP or family welfare office for more information about the service.